Bungoma

 • African leafy vegetables (spider plant, black nightshade)

-Outcome 3 – Demand generation
+Outcome 3 – Knowledge & Demand

-Outcome 4 – Learning and scale up
+Outcome 4 – Policy, Learning & Scale-up

 Baseline Situation